Kase Filters Review & Sample Images Compared

-Firstly, I am absolutely delighted to announce that I have been appointed an official Kase Filters UK Sales Agent, Below I have written a full Kase Filters review and comparison.
+I am delighted to announce that I have been appointed an official Kase Filters UK Sales Agent, Below I have written a full Kase Filters review and comparison.

 CLICK HERE to VIEW/BUY the range of Kase filters in my website shop.
 Please Note: Items delivered within the UK only.

 I have been using Kase Filters since March 2019 and they have been extensively used during several of my recent personal travels and my workshops to New Zealand, Australia, Canadian Rockies, Iceland, Lofoten, Tuscany, Dolomites and Crete.
-With each country providing different light and even different seasons (spring in Crete and Iceland and winter in Australia and New Zealand), they have proved the perfect testing ground.
+With each country providing different light and even different seasons (from -40°c in the winter of the Canadian Rockies to 32°c in Crete), they have proved the perfect testing ground.
 I use Kase filters in all weathers and I my conclusion is that they are fantastic filters and quite easily the best system that I have used to date.

 Why are Kase the best filter system I have used to date?

 *** Absolutely no colour casting even when stacking three glass filters together

-***K8 filter holder can accommodate three slots WITHOUT vignetting at 16mm on a full frame camera
+*** K9 filter holder can accommodate three slots WITHOUT vignetting even at 14mm on a full frame camera

-***All the filters are toughened (Pro HD) glass and should withstand a drop onto rocks and hard surfaces from 1.2 metres
+*** All the filters are toughened (Pro HD) glass and are expected to normally withstand a drop onto rocks and hard surfaces from 1.2 metres without smashing

 *** Nano coated glass allows for quick and easy wiping of water and dirt.
 They are genuinely easy to keep clean and smear free.
-I am very impressed.
+I am very impressed

-***The 3, 6 and 10 stop ND filters come in 100mm x 150mm sizes meaning easy removal from the holder (as they’re a lot deeper than the competitors) HOWEVER THE MAIN ADVANTAGE IS that the 86mm circular polariser is MAGNETIC.
+*** The 3, 6 and 10 stop ND filters come in 100mm x 150mm sizes meaning easy removal from the holder (as they are a lot deeper than the competitors offerings) HOWEVER THE MAIN ADVANTAGE IS that the 90mm circular polariser is MAGNETIC.
 Not having to screw the polariser into the adaptor ring saves me a lot of time on location and it also leaves me confident that the polariser is properly located removing the worry that it will detach due to a shallow amount of thread not locating properly.